Common complaints during pregnancy

-Feeling nauseous or sick during the early stages of pregnancy is extremely common, affecting about 80 per cent of women.
+Feeling nauseous or sick in the early stages of pregnancy is extremely common.
 Morning sickness usually occurs during the first three months of pregnancy, although for some women it may last longer.

-Although it is referred to as morning sickness, the symptoms can last throughout the day.
+Although it is known as morning sickness, it can last throughout the day.

-Symptoms can vary - most sufferers will feel nauseous but may not be sick, while other women find they are unable to keep any food down.
+Most sufferers will feel nauseous, but may not be sick, while other women find they are not able to keep any food down.
 Morning sickness is caused by hormones which are helping in the development of the baby and placenta.
 Although the symptoms are unpleasant, they won’t harm the developing baby.

 You can help counter morning sickness by:

 - eating small, frequent meals

 - eating dry, carbohydrate snacks throughout the day

 - keeping well hydrated with water, avoid alcohol and caffeine

 - wear comfortable clothing, tight waistbands can make you feel worse